DataStories-UniPi/Hermes_PostgreSQL/doc/installation.md

 # Installation on Mac OS

-- If you have the money to buy a Mac pay someone that actually knows from computers to install it for you.
+- If you have the money to buy a Mac pay someone that actually knows from computers to install it for you (including me :-P).

 # Compile from source code on Ubuntu 14.04

-If you are compiling the Hermes MOD from source except from PostgreSQL you will also need to install the postgresql-server-dev-9.4
+If you are compiling the Hermes MOD from source, except from the PostgreSQL you will also need to install the postgresql-server-dev-9.4

 		sudo apt-get install postgresql-server-dev-9.4